volodymyrprokopyuk/knowledge-base/publishing/css.md

     - Import `@font-face { font-family: "FF"; src: url("ff.woff2") format("woff2");
       font-weight: ...; font-style: ...; }`
     - Use `body { font-family: "FF", sans; }`
+- Positioning
+    - Vertical margin collaps with the larger margin
+    - `maring: auto` center horizontally
+    - `position: static` (defualt) element in the flow, elements takes up the full width of its parent
+    - `position: relative` element's original position remains in the flow, other elements are not affected + `top`, `left`, `right`, `bottom` relative to element's original position, elements takes up the full width of its parent
+    - `position: absolute` element is removed from the flow and floats abouve the flow, other elements take spece of the original element + `top`, `left`, `right`, `bottom` relative to the closest explicitly positioned ancestor element, element takes only the necessary width
+    - `position: fixed` element is removed from the flow + `top`, `left`, `right`, `bottom` always relative to the viewport (even on scroll, element remains in the same position), element takes only the necessary width
+    - `position.sticky` element is `relative` when scrolling up to a `top`, `left`, `right`, `botton` point, after which element becomes `fixed`

 - Boxes, shadows and opacity
 - Backgrounds and gradients